-- Students are able to (1) demonstrate a detailed understanding of reactive, inherited and malignant haematological diseases of red cells, white cells and platelets; (2) demonstrate competency in the morphological assessment of normal, reactive and malignant disorders of the bone marrow; (3) interpret results of complex haemostasis tests, including factor assays, thrombophilia tests and platelet function tests; (4) perform pre-transfusion testing of patient and donor samples; (5) investigation of blood transfusion reactions and Haemolytic Disease of the Fetus and Newborn; and (6) detailed understanding of the pathophysiology of Haemolytic Disease of the Fetus and the Newborn (HDFN) and associated laboratory investigation.
+- Students are able to (1) describe the pathophysiology of and distinguish the laboratory features of reactive, inherited and malignant haematological abnormalities; (2) demonstrate competency in the morphological assessment of normal, reactive and malignant disorders of the bone marrow; (3) interpret results of complex haemostasis tests, including factor assays, thrombophilia tests and platelet function tests; and (4) discuss the principles of advancing laboratory haematology through medical and scientific research.

-- Indicative assessments in this unit are as follows: (1) reports; (2) written examinations; and (3) practical examination.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) written examinations; and (3) reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)